srozemuller/rozemuller_blog/content/blog/2021-10-07-manage-avd-automated-with-microsoft-endpoint-manager/index.md

 <https://techcommunity.microsoft.com/t5/windows-it-pro-blog/a-framework-for-windows-endpoint-management-transformation/ba-p/2460684>

-## Microsoft Endpoint Manager
+## Microsoft Intune

-To manage modern workplaces we use Microsoft Endpoint Manager (MEM).
+To manage modern workplaces we use Microsoft Intune (MEM).
 During this time, MEM has grown into a full management platform.
 In a Microsoft world a good way to manage client endpoints.
 Besides that, it also supports you in managing iOS and Android devices.
 In this series, the main focus is on Windows (10 and 11) devices from an AVD perspective.
 It helps you deliver a modern workplace and keeps your data secure.

-Microsoft Endpoint Manager combines services like Microsoft Intune, Configuration Manager, Desktop Analytics, and Windows Autopilot.
+Microsoft Intune combines services like Microsoft Intune, Configuration Manager, Desktop Analytics, and Windows Autopilot.
 These services are part of the Microsoft 365 stack.
 And, help to secure access, protect data, and responds to risks.

 These Microsoft 365 services in combination with Microsoft Azure services as Azure Virtual Desktop makes it a really interesting one.
 From that point, I started building up a new environment.